 The next steps should look fairly familiar:

-terraform init: initialises our code, pulls providers and modules as well as setting up connectivity to the backend.terraform plan: plan our version of the code against what exists in production.terraform apply: applies any changes to the environment.All the echo steps are doing is providing useful information back to us.
+terraform init: initialises our code, pulls providers and modules as well as setting up connectivity to the backend.terraform plan: plan our version of the code against what exists in production.terraform apply: applies any changes to the environment.The echo steps just print useful information back to us.
 You can read more about the action on the Scalr Github Action page.

 This brings up a small modal, click on Details.